B4Stage4 Program 2016 Video

 Presented by newscaster Johanna Botta, ‘Changing the Conversation - B4Stage4’ is an in-depth, online program which brings together the insights, personal experiences and real stories of people and organizations that are driving change, advocacy and policy, and who are challenging the perception of mental health in America.

 ITN Productions’ Head of Industry News, Simon Shelley said: “Mental health problems touch more people that we might think, they are very common but still misunderstood, and the progress and advances made in this area not heard of enough.
-We are proud to partner with Mental Health America and share the courageous and inspiring stories of the people and organizations that endeavour to change the stigma, support research, and drive change.”
+We are proud to partner with Mental Health America and share the courageous and inspiring stories of the people and organizations that endeavor to change the stigma, support research, and drive change.”

 Paul Gionfriddo, president and CEO of MHA, said: “For too long, the focus of our policy attention has been on public safety, post-crisis intervention, and deep-end services.
 But all the evidence shows that to get the best results and to promote recovery from mental health conditions, the secret is in early identification and intervention before Stage 4.
 We have to change this policy, and the way we're doing it at MHA, in partnership with ITN Productions, is by changing the conversation from the start."